wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ## Component

-React components that use the Bodiless Design system and are built in way that they are easily shared/reusable.
+React components that use the BodilessJS Design system and are built in way that they are easily shared/reusable.

 For example, Touts can be reused as is, with some possible addition site specific styling and all use the same underlying Tout from @bodiless/organisms.